cqumirror/capacitor/README.md

-# Capacitor
+# capacitor
-APIs for cached data of mirror back-end.
+To cache data from mirror back-end and provide APIs to access them.

 ##Features
 - [x] Provide RESTful APIs for front-end to get resources.